matthewscharles/instrument-maker/README.md

 Pure Data running on Bela is a thing of beauty: sensor inputs are treated as audio information.
 Analog inputs are accessed through the `[im.input]` abstraction (with an argument matching the analog input), and connected directly to a virtual instrument.

-At present, the most flexible way to recreate this experience with a Raspberry Pi (also a thing of beauty, in its own way, and a bit cheaper) appears to be through an affordable Arduino board running Firmata.
+At present, the most flexible way to recreate this experience with a Raspberry Pi (also a thing of beauty, in its own way, and a bit cheaper) appears to be through an affordable Arduino board running [Firmata](https://www.arduino.cc/en/reference/firmata).
 In practical terms, this requires dropping in an `[im.firmata]` object, which tells the `[im.input]`objects to look at Arduino inputs rather than the Bela's audio ADC.

 ### Interaction with actuators?

-No reason not to, and my initial attempt included a lot of this!
-But focussing on audio output keeps it simple for now.
+No reason not to, and my initial attempts included a lot of this!
+But focussing on audio output keeps it simple, sort of, for now.

 ### MIDI output/what if I just want to make a controller?